 When we partner with high schools, we find students missing from the most rigorous classes and change their life trajectories.
 Results show that with smart planning, high-potential students can be identified and quickly moved into advanced courses, leading to increased engagement, better performance, and the closure of high school and college achievement gaps.

 When you complete the Education Opportunity Schools program your school will:

-- likely double the number of low-income students and students of color who enroll—and succeed—in AP and IB classes.
+- likely double the number of students of color and low-income students who enroll—and succeed—in AP and IB classes.